-The following tests may be done to find the cysts:
+If the provider suspects CE or AE, tests that may be done to find the cysts include:

-Most often, echinococcosis is found when an imaging test is done for another reason.
+Most often, echinococcosis cysts do not cause symptoms and are found when an imaging test is done for another reason.

-If the cysts respond to oral medication, the likely outcome is good.
+If the cysts respond to oral medicines, the likely outcome is good.

 When to Contact a Medical Professional